In Demand Radio: Programming

+In Demand Decades

+In November 2024, the station launched a second stream of programming, In Demand Decades, carrying a classic hits format.
+This station broadcasts on the same DAB+ multiplex as the main In Demand Radio.

 Transmission

-In Demand Radio broadcasts on the MuxCo Wrexham, Chester and Liverpool digital radio multiplex, covering over 800,000 households in the regions of North West England and North Wales.
+In Demand Radio and In Demand Decades both broadcast on the MuxCo Wrexham, Chester and Liverpool digital radio multiplex, covering over 800,000 households in the regions of North West England and North Wales.
 The station's signal reaches as far north as Blackpool and as far south as Stoke-on-Trent, with much of Manchester also within coverage.

 Reminisce Festival

 In Demand Radio is the official media partner of local music festival Reminisce Festival.
 The festival has been held every year since 2014 in Sherdley Park, St Helens.
 The station broadcasts live music from the festival's stages live on air.